berylliumsec/nebula_watcher/README.md

 - --results_dir : Specify the directory containing NMAP scan results.
 (Default: ./results)
 - --diagram_name : Specify the name for the generated diagram.
 (Default: hacking_activity)
 - --clear_state : Use this flag if you want to start the script without using the previous state.
 This can be helpful for debugging purposes.
-- --help: display the above options
+- --help: display the above options.

 **IMPORTANT**

-**Note that your plain-text NMAP results should be in the a directory called results.
-The output diagram will be written into the current working directory to a file titled `ethical_hacking_activity.png` .
+**Note that your plain-text NMAP results should be in the a directory called results if you dont pass a custom directory as an argument.
+Likewise he output diagram will be written into the current working directory to a file titled `ethical_hacking_activity.png` if you do not pass a custom filename.
 You may have to zoom into the diagram if you have a lot of IP addresses with open ports**.

 **A state file named `state.json` is written to the current working directory to preserve states even when you close the monitoring tool.**